-There are two Community Based Organizations (CBO) within five miles of Martin State Airport (Sunday Flyers and Chesapeake Bay Miniature Aircraft Association) that have received an airspace authorization.
-Drone operators must seek permission from the appropriate CBO before flight.
+There are two Community Based Organizations (CBO) within five miles of Martin State Airport that have received an airspace authorization: Sunday Flyers and Chesapeake Bay Miniature Aircraft Association.
+Recreational users not operating under Part 107 should seek permission from the appropriate CBO before flight.

-Drone flights above the published LAANC altitudes may be authorized after review from the control tower staff.
+Drone flights above the published LAANC altitudes may be authorized after review from the FAA.
 Please allow for 72 hours to process drone flight requests above LAANC altitudes.

-Always review Notices to Airmen and look for Temporary Flight Restrictions (TFR) https://tfr.faa.gov/tfr_map_ims/html/index.html Drone flights are prohibited when a TFR is active.
+Always review Notices to Air Missions (NOTAMs) and look for Temporary Flight Restrictions (TFR).
+Click here to view TFR information on the FAA website.
+Drone flights are prohibited when a TFR is active.